National Leave The Office Early Day

 This managerial strategy—that is, allowing people to go home as soon as they have properly completed their tasks—has been shown to be beneficial to both employees and employers, a real win-win situation for both parties.

-More work done in less time is beneficial to the business seeking private gain, or to society or humanity at large, and Leave The Office Earlier Day is another chapter in the quest for maximum productivity that is as old as human industry itself.
+Over and over again, it proves true the theory that happy workers are more efficient and productive, and that people, in general, respond better to positive rather than negative reinforcement.
+More work done in less time is beneficial to the business seeking to increase its profits as well as society or humanity at large, and National Leave The Office Early Day is another chapter in the quest for maximum productivity that is as old as the human industry itself.